 A Safety-First Approach

-Few airports understand growth better than Los Angeles International Airport, where constant expansion creates a high demand for security credentials.
-The LAX badged population increased 60 percent from 35,000 in 2009, to 56,000 in 2019.
+Few airports understand growth better than one of California’s busiest, where constant expansion creates a high demand for security credentials.
+The airport’s badged population increased 60 percent from 35,000 in 2009, to 56,000 in 2019.
 With numbers like this, visibility of risk is crucial.

 At San Antonio International Airport, the Airport Guardian solution helps reduce and uncover risks within the badging process and stay on track with TSA compliance.
 By converging physical and cyber-systems, Airport Guardian provides a 360-degree view of risk across the airport enterprise.
 For instance, the system proactively monitors badge status for any suspended badge and determines whether such badges are still being used to access critical areas.

 Another important piece of airport security happens before any badge is ever issued: training validation and certification.
-For LAX, Airport Guardian delivers real-time learning management system (LMS) integration, which is designed to assist LAX administration teams in tracking and enforcing mandatory personnel training.
+For California’s leading airport, Airport Guardian delivers real-time learning management system (LMS) integration, which is designed to assist their administration teams in tracking and enforcing mandatory personnel training.
 This includes active shooter, airside vehicle operating permit and airport security awareness training.
 By integrating Airport Guardian with LMS, airport officials can automate policy enforcement for training and certification, such as periodic access review for expiring training, automatic reminders for expiring badges, automated removal of critical access, and reconciliation of identity background checks and training.